 Hope has an 18-year-old son, Ari, who lives in Los Angeles and is pursuing a career in film and photography.
 She shares her home with her rescued pitbull mix, Spartacus.
 Spartacus is a Canine Good Citizen, and he helps Hope with her clients’ dogs who are not well socialized, leash reactive, or just need a good role model.
 Spartacus recently became a tripawd.

-Emily Casteel is a life-long animal lover that is excited to be a new addition to High Hopes!
+Emily Casteel is a lifelong animal lover that is excited to be a new addition to High Hopes!
 Emily is a recent graduate from the Animal Behavior College and also holds a Bachelor's Degree in Sustainable Food and Farming from the University of Massachusetts Amherst.

 Emily spent almost two years working at a local animal shelter in Roanoke before joining the team at High Hopes Dog Training.
 Emily is passionate about helping dogs and their families live happily together.
 She has a Fear Free certification and uses positive reinforcement methods to keep dog families harmonious and prevent dogs from ending up in shelters.
-The bond people have with dogs are so rewarding, and Emily loves helping people retain that bond while also developing and maintaining a working relationship with their dogs.
+The bond people have with dogs is so rewarding, and Emily loves helping people retain that bond while also developing and maintaining a working relationship with their dogs.

 Emily currently resides in Roanoke with her husband and dog, Harley, a six-year-old "super mutt".
 Harley loves to cuddle and go for hikes when the weather is nice.
 She is a power chewer and vigilantly keeps birds out of the yard.